Ben-Ganon/Obsidian_Olympus_DnD/content/Gods and Powers/Apollo.md

 |:--------------:|:------------:|:---------:|:--------:|:-----:|
 |       7        |      1       |   1 CT    |    -     |   20 Meters    |

-Fire 2 arrows at each target in the range, dealing it's damage to the target twice (counts as two attack rolls)
+Fire 2 arrows at each target in the range, dealing it's damage to the target twice (counts as two ranged attack rolls)

 ------------------
 <b><ins><i>Aspect of Music:</i></ins></b>